secwest/RobustRust/RustSyntacticSugarList.md

 71. Associated Constants: `const VALUE: i32 = 42;` for defining associated constants within trait or struct implementations.
 72. Or-patterns: `Some(0) | Some(1) | Some(2)` for matching multiple patterns in a single arm.
 73. Anonymous Lifetime: `'_` for specifying an anonymous lifetime parameter.
-74. Boxed trait objects: `Box&lt;dyn Trait>` for creating a boxed trait object, which can hold any type that implements the trait.
+74. Boxed trait objects: `Box<dyn Trait>` for creating a boxed trait object, which can hold any type that implements the trait.
 75. Dereference coercion: Automatically dereferencing a reference to a reference, e.g., `&String` to `&str`.
 76. Diverging type: `!` for specifying a diverging type, which indicates that the function does not return.
 77. Module shorthand: `mod.rs` for defining a module in a separate file.